'Higher Education Is Too Important to Surrender': President Pano Kanelos in New York

 ''You have to actively cultivate a community where thinking differently is a virtue, not a vice.'

-‘At the heart of critical theory is a very simple mistake,’ President Kanelos said
+"At the heart of critical theory is a very simple mistake," Kanelos says

 Another guest asked simply: What went wrong at other universities?
 Why the need to build anew?